 After successfully completing the first of the company’s talent development programmes, Ashley became a Team Leader in the Groceries Online department of Sainsbury’s in April 2017.
-Within this role, he is responsible for coaching colleagues, keeping the department safe and legal, deputising in the absence of the department manager and playing his part in making sure our customers get the “perfect order”.
+In March 2018, Ashley was moved to support the manager of the newly combined Fresh and Produce department in-store, again as a Team Leader.
+Within these roles, he was responsible for coaching colleagues, keeping the department safe and legal, deputising in the absence of the department manager and playing his part in making sure our customers receive the best possible shopping with us.

 Ashley withdrew in 2016 from studying MComp Computer Science at the University of Bath, after taking a year out for personal reasons.
 His first year saw him achieve a grade of Upper Second Class with 68.4%.

 Within his studies, he successfully completed several projects including: